arkui-x/docs/en/application-dev/tutorial/how-to-use-napi-on-android.md

         return undefined;
     }

-    // Convert the obtained ArkTS parameters to the type that can be processed by Native APIs.
+    // Convert the obtained ArkTS parameters to the type that can be processed by native APIs.
 In this example, the two numbers passed from ArkTS are converted to the double type. double value0;
     napi_get_value_double(env, args[0], &value0);